Main Content Region

 Please fill out and submit the form below to begin the process.
 This is best done 1-3 weeks before the new semester or session.
 Please allow at least 7-10 days for processing.
 Email and telephone requests are not accepted.

-Faculty Course Reserves Request
+Faculty Course Reserves and Chapter Scan Requests

 For personal copies: Please submit the request form, print the confirmation email, and include the printout when you bring your copy to the Circulation Desk for processing.
 The library is not responsible for damage to, or loss of, personal copies.